This study group seeks to systematically explore many of the big questions of faith and life, including but not limited to the following:

 - And the perennial question, if you were a brain in a vat, could you know?

 This study begins in the spring and meets one hour a week.
 WARNING: this study is not for the faint-hearted.
 However, it is open to big thinkers of all (or no) faith positions, and is truly a discussion group.
 To paraphrase Abraham Lincoln, for those who like this sort of thing, it is just the kind of study they would love!
 Because of the systematic, cumulative and challenging nature of this discussion, it is closed after the first few sessions.To learn more, email Jarrett Knight at email@example.com.

 Cogito Book Club

 Join us for weekly conversations about books we find significant.
-This semester, we’ll be reading C. S. Lewis’s Mere Christianity and G. K. Chesterton’s Orthodoxy.
-This group meets on Mondays from 5-6pm in the Tiger Inn.
+This semester, we’ll be reading short stories by Fyodor Dostoevsky, one of Russia’s greatest writers.
+Time TBA.
 To learn more, email Jarrett Knight at firstname.lastname@example.org.

-This group meets Thursday and Friday mornings in College Church to study Mark’s gospel.
+This group meets Thursday and Friday mornings in College Church to study the Revelation of John the Divine, one of the most misunderstood books in the New Testament.
 It includes free coffee (good coffee).
 For more information, email Jarrett Knight at email@example.com.

 The Nature of Love in the Western Tradition (Longwood)